jwnwilson/hexrepo/README.md

 # To Do

 - Aipet
-    - Verify pipeline deployments for AIPET FE and BE
     - Setup GA / mixpannel
     - Deploy App - Kubernetes with k3 / rancher
     - Setup auth token auto refresh